White House’s Student Loan Forgiveness Plan

 What’s more, we award a wide range of scholarships, fellowships and other financial aid to graduate and undergraduate students alike.
 With our generous financial assistance packages, some UH students find that their actual cost is lower than they had originally expected.
 Trying to determine your tuition and fee bill for future semesters?
 Take a look at the estimated Tuition Calculator for estimates based on hours of enrollment and major.
 We invite you to explore the financial information provided here.
 We look forward to helping you invest in your future!
 Please contact the Financial Aid office for your federal and state aid processing, and please contact Student Business Services for payment, fee bill calculation, refund, deferment and book loan processing.

-- Fall 2017 is Near!
-Many students will need to complete items listed in their myUH self-service account To-Do list to determine complete eligibility and to receive their aid.
-Estimated awards are subject to change and cannot count towards payment.
-If you have just begun the financial aid process and have to wait for your documents to complete processing, please be sure to choose an online payment deferment plan through the Student Business Services office — this will help lock in your enrollment and allow additional time for processing.
+myUHself-service account To-Do list to determine complete eligibility and to receive their aid.
+If you have just begun the financial aid process and have to wait for your documents to complete processing, please be sure to choose an online payment deferment plan through the Office of Student Business Services — this will help lock in your enrollment and allow additional time for processing.

-- Did you accept loan awards?
-Make sure that you have completed all your additional steps, enrolled in half time and have completed the Master Promissory Note (MPN) and Entrance Counseling at www.studentloans.gov.
+- Did you accept Federal Direct Loan awards?
+Make sure that you have completed all your additional steps, enrolled

 - Enrollment adjustments can affect your aid!
-If you will not be enrolled as a full-time student, your award disbursements may be delayed to adjust any potential over award of financial aid.
+If you will not be enrolled as a full-time student, your award disbursements may be delayed to adjust any potential over-

 For more information on the disbursement process, please visit our Financial Aid FAQ page.